laminas/laminas-stratigility/docs/book/api.md

 });
 ```

-If you are not using zend-diactoros as a PSR-7 implementation, you will need to
+If you are not using laminas-diactoros as a PSR-7 implementation, you will need to
 pass a response prototype as well:

 ```php